trzemecki/dicttools/doc/source/installation.rst

 Using pip (recommended)
 -----------------------

-1. If you have not git yet, install it from https://git-scm.com/downloads
+1. Git is required.
+If it is not installed yet, install it from https://git-scm.com/downloads
 2. Install dicttools library using pip (https://pypi.python.org/pypi/pip)

 .. code-block:: bash

     $ pip install git+git://github.com/trzemecki/dicttools.git

-3. If you have already installed previous version, upgrade it by:
+3. If previous version is already installed, upgrade it by:

 .. code-block:: bash